rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 \end{figure}
 ```

-The plot does not indicate any significant deviations in the demand.
-One could conclude that 2020 Covid period had minimal impact on overall demand based on the graph.
-However, further research is warranted to confirm the finding.
+The plot does not indicate any significant deviations in demand.
+Based on the graph, one could conclude that the 2020 COVID-19 period had minimal impact on overall demand.
+However, further research is warranted to confirm this finding.